 - (4) Applicants who seek to operate out of a property zoned for residential use or using a residential address as a physical address or location of business is subject to zoning requirements, and may be subject to relevant Special Land Use Permit (SLUP) requirements, under Chapter 27 of this Code.
 Applicants must receive zoning approval, including Special Land Use Permits (SLUP) requirements, before such business license is approved. - (5) An application shall be on a form provided by the department.
-The applicant shall provide the following on the application: - (a) Federal Employer's Identification Number; - (b) The business name, as reported on the Georgia income tax return;

-(c) Georgia's Sales Tax Number, if applicable;

-(d) The applicant's Driver's License Number

-(e) Physical address of business or location of business within county limits of DeKalb County

-(f) Submission of previous year's tax return (in accordance with Sec 15-29);

-(g)Other information reasonably necessary to carry out the purpose of this ordinance.

-- (b) At the time of business registration, such person shall also identify to the department the line or lines of business that the business conducts.
-Classification of businesses for occupation tax purposes shall be based on the dominant line of business conducted. - (c) Each separate business trade name shall be subject to the provisions of this article and shall fully comply with all county code requirements before engaging in, pursuing or carrying on any business within the county. - (d) Failure or refusal to provide information requested by the county for the purpose of classification of a business, assessment, audit, or levying of occupation taxes, regulatory fees or administrative costs, or regarding the site of a location or office and taxes or fees paid to other local governments shall be punished as provided in section 1-10 of this Code. - (e) Upon compliance with subsections (a) through (d) of this section, the Director shall issue to the applicant or holder a business occupation tax certificate, without which no person shall be engaged in, pursue, or carry on any business within the unincorporated portion of the county.
+The applicant shall provide the following on the application: - (a) Federal Employer's Identification Number; - (b) The business name, as reported on the Georgia income tax return; - (c) Georgia's Sales Tax Number, if applicable; - (d) The applicant's Driver's License Number - (e) Physical address of business or location of business within county limits of DeKalb County - (f) Submission of previous year's tax return (in accordance with Sec 15-29); - (g) A notarized covenant whereby the applicant swears to maintain the business premises in accordance with all applicable property maintenance regulations under this Code as it currently exists or is hereafter amended, including but not limited to sign, debris, and vegetation regulations.
+This provision does not apply to applicants that rent or lease the premises on which the applicant's business will be conducted. - (b) Other information reasonably necessary to carry out the purpose of this ordinance. - (c) At the time of business registration, such person shall also identify to the department the line or lines of business that the business conducts.
+Classification of businesses for occupation tax purposes shall be based on the dominant line of business conducted. - (d) Each separate business trade name shall be subject to the provisions of this article and shall fully comply with all county code requirements before engaging in, pursuing or carrying on any business within the county. - (e) Failure or refusal to provide information requested by the county for the purpose of classification of a business, assessment, audit, or levying of occupation taxes, regulatory fees or administrative costs, or regarding the site of a location or office and taxes or fees paid to other local governments may result in the denial of such application and may be punished as provided in section 1-10 of this Code. - (f) Upon compliance with subsections (a) through (d) of this section, the Director shall issue to the applicant or holder a business occupation tax certificate, without which no person shall be engaged in, pursue, or carry on any business within the unincorporated portion of the county.
 The business occupation tax certificate shall serve as a business license.
-Additional business licenses may be required as established in this code or in state law. - (f) Engaging in, pursuing or carrying on any business within the unincorporated portion of the county, in any manner, without obtaining and subsequently maintaining a current and valid business occupation tax certificate shall be punished as provided in section 1-10 of this Code.
+Additional business licenses may be required as established in this code or in state law. - (g) Engaging in, pursuing or carrying on any business within the unincorporated portion of the county, in any manner, without obtaining and subsequently maintaining a current and valid business occupation tax certificate shall be punished as provided in section 1-10 of this Code.
 Each day that business is conducted without a valid certificate is a new violation.